ch166/barkley-public/README.md

 The update_db.sh script needs to be run every so often to get updated ADSB ID data for aircraft.
 This script creates the sqlite file - and the resulting file needs to be moved to the data/ directory.

+# Auth
+Copy the sample.env file into the running directory as .env Update the values to match your account ID / application password